 On-site sewerage facility installations and replacements require a plumbing and drainage permit.

 To make an application for a permit, a Qualified Wastewater Designer will be required to assess the type of on-site sewerage facility that best suits the property (Please note: Council does not offer this service).
 A report and design plan by the designer is required for submission.

-Most treatment plants require compulsory servicing every three months or as per the Chief Executive approval.
+Most treatment plants require compulsory servicing every three months or as per the Chief Executive Approval.
 Owners have a legal responsibility to have the system serviced on time, in full, and any items rectified in a timely manner.
-Servicing must be carried out by qualified persons and the report forwarded to the owner and the Council within 30 days from the date of the service.
+Servicing must be carried out by qualified persons and the report forwarded to the owner and the Council within 10 business days from the date of the service.

-There are many types of on-site sewage facilities to choose from.
-When investigating different types of approved systems (other than septic tanks), it is important to check that the on-site facility has been given a State Government Chief Executive Approval or its equivalent.
-If the facility does not have an approval, it cannot be installed in Queensland.
+There are many types of on-site sewerage facilities to choose from.
+When investigating different types of approved systems (other than septic tanks), it is important to check that the on-site sewerage facility has been given a State Government Chief Executive Approval or its equivalent.
+If the on-site sewerage facility does not have an approval, it cannot be installed in Queensland.